 2.15.
 "Risk Assessment" means the overall process of finding, recognizing and describing risks (risk identification) , to comprehend the nature of risk and to determine the level of risk (risk analysis), and of comparing the results of risk analysis with risk criteria to determine whether the risk and/or its magnitude is acceptable or tolerable (risk evaluation).

 2.16.
-"Risk Management" means coordinated activities to direct and control an organization with regard to risk.
+"Risk Management" means coordinated activities to direct and control an organization or scope with regard to risk.

 2.17.
 "System" means a set of components or sub-systems that implements a feature.